-Reduce incidences of abuse, neglect, and rights violations of individuals with mental illness residing in locked or unlocked facilities.
+Reduce incidences of abuse, neglect, and rights violations of individuals with significant mental illness residing in locked or unlocked facilities.

-Description: Individuals with mental illness residing in locked or unlocked treatment facilities or other supportive residential treatment settings providing mental health services will be educated about their rights, and DRAZ will advocate for the rights of these individuals.
+Description: Individuals with significant mental illness residing in locked or unlocked treatment facilities or other supportive residential treatment settings providing mental health services will be educated about their rights, and DRAZ will advocate for the rights of these individuals.

-- 1.1 DRAZ staff will conduct at least two (2) investigations into allegations of the abuse or neglect of Arizonans with mental illness in a variety of placement settings and when appropriate, make recommendations for corrective action, preventative measures, and policy modifications through letters of concern and/or public reports. - 1.2 DRAZ staff will conduct at least eight (8) in-person or virtual monitoring visits to the Arizona State Hospital, and at least eight (8) in-person or virtual monitoring visits of locked treatment facilities, unlocked treatment facilities, group homes or other residential settings, with three (3) of these in-person or virtual monitoring visits conducted in underserved or rural areas.
+1.1 Conduct at least two (2) investigations into allegations of the abuse or neglect of Arizonans with significant mental illness in nursing facilities and when appropriate, make recommendations for corrective action, preventative measures, and policy modifications through letters of concern and/or public reports.
+Within this objective, DRAZ will give priority to cases in which there are systemic problems that may result in additional incidents if uncorrected.
+DRAZ will also work on concluding ongoing investigations relating to facilities serving people with significant mental illness.

-- 1.3 DRAZ staff will continue to participate in the class action lawsuit Jensen v.
-Thornell, including, but not limited to, representing DRAZ in monitoring visits, briefing, and hearings, as necessary related the Court's Order and Permanent Injunction in this case concerning individuals with mental illness incarcerated in Arizona's state-operated prisons. - 1.4 Provide legal representation or advocacy in at least two (2) appeals, grievances, or other legal or administrative proceedings regarding rights violations, inadequate discharge planning, or inappropriate mental health services for persons with mental illness residing in locked or unlocked treatment facilities or other supportive residential treatment settings. - 1.5 Provide timely and accurate rights information to individuals with mental illness about how to effectively self-advocate. - 1.6 Provide at least two (2) in-person or virtual presentations to individuals with mental illness about their rights concerning the individualized treatment and/or discharge planning process. - 1.7 Attend at least three (3) Independent Oversight Committee inperson or virtual meetings to provide independent oversight and review of allegations and reports of abuse, neglect, and/or rights violations of persons with mental illness who reside in Arizona.
+- 1.2 Conduct at least eight (8) in-person or virtual monitoring visits to the Arizona State Hospital, and at least eight (8) monitoring visits of nursing facilities, with three (3) of these in-person or virtual monitoring visits conducted in underserved or rural areas. - 1.3 Continue to participate in the class action lawsuit Jensen v.
+Thornell, including, but not limited to, representing DRAZ in monitoring visits, briefing, and hearings, as necessary related the Court's Order and Permanent Injunction in this case concerning individuals with significant mental illness incarcerated in Arizona's state-operated prisons. - 1.4 Provide timely and accurate rights information to individuals with significant mental illness about how to effectively self-advocate, and revise or create self-advocacy materials as needed.